You shall know the truth and the truth shall set you free

 According to Deut.
 28, a single act of disobedience caused Old Israelis to transgress the entire Law and fall under every facet of its curse.
 To remain in God’s blessing and receive His favor, the Old Hebrews had to adhere to every aspect of the Dual Law, the ceremonial or ritual temple laws as well as the Moral Law written on their hearts – which was completely impossible for them to do.
 Jam.
 2:10, “Whoever keeps the whole law but stumble in one point, is guilty of all.”

 Þ To break this cursed position and to bring humankind back to their blessed position in God, Jesus had to pay the total price, which the Dual Law demands.
-As soon as Jesus paid the price in full at the moment when He sighed, “It is finished,” Satan had to set all of sincerely believing humankind free.
+As soon as Jesus fulfilled the Law in full, that moment when He sighed, “It is finished,” Satan’s stranglehold of deception on all sincerely believing humankind was completely broken.
 But note that humanity is not saved ‘automatically.’
 As Adam and Eve used their free will and chose to sin against God in the garden, so humanity has to personally believe in Jesus Christ and choose the redemption, salvation, and blessing, which can only be found in Him, (Jn.
 1:12-13; Gal.
 4:6.)

 Jesus’ redemptive mission, therefore, was to fulfil the entire Law of God, (His Ceremonial and Moral Law), thereby doing the entire will of God in the place of all humanity, (Mt.
 5:17-19.)
 Hence, Jesus stated in Mt.
 15:9, “Uselessly do they worship Me, for they teach as doctrines the commands of men.”
 And His servant Paul commanded in Col. 2:8, “See to it that no one carries you off as spoil or makes you captive by his [church] philosophy, intellectualism, and vain deceit, following human tradition, men’s ideas of the material rather than the spiritual world; crude notions following the rudimentary and elemental teachings of the universe and disregarding the [spiritual] teachings of Christ.”